Hi, I’m Catherine and welcome to my blog. (Click Amazon.com Author page.)

 Catherine Garvin attends local meet up at the City Club of Portland Wednesday, September 24, 2014.

-So excited to share with you about the people, places and things that turn me on and let you in on a well-kept secret.
+So excited to share with you about the people, places and things that turn me on and let you in on (What everyone’s dying to know) my well-kept secret.
+Here it is…

-Yes, I was once a cute Playboy bunny with bunny ears, cottontail and all (Pause) for Halloween.
-(Har, Har) What’s up doc?
+Yes, I was once a Playboy bunny with bunny ears, cottontail and everything!
+I mean (Pause) for Halloween.
+(Har, har) What’s up doc?
 Chomp, chomp… Now I’m an apiologist.

 What is an apiologist?
 A person who studies apiology the science of honeybees.